Terradue/doc-tep-geohazards/source/community-guide/user.rst

 If you don't have yet any valid certificate:

 1. Request a new one to Terradue (clicking *Request certificate* button).
+2. You will receive an email with a link to download the certificate.
-2. The new certificate, once created, will automatically be added to your profile.
+3. The new certificate, once created, will automatically be added to your profile.

 Existing certificate
 ~~~~~~~~~~~~~~~~~~~~